 A Chicago filmmaker is bringing her next project back home.
 Minhal Baig’s most recent feature film, Hala, was a Sundance Grand Jury Award Nominee and critics’ pick, was executive produced by Jada Pinkett Smith, and was purchased by Apple TV.
 Baig has also written for the Netflix animated comedy series BoJack Horseman.
-Baig’s latest project is centered in her hometown of Chicago, specifically in the Cabrini Green landscape, and is entitled We Grow Now.
+Baig’s latest project is centered in her hometown of Chicago, specifically in the Cabrini Green landscape, and is entitled We Grown Now.
 Sources tell SCREEN the feature film will be shooting in the Chicagoland area from May 19th through June 26th.

-In We Grow Now, two 9 year olds best friends Malik and Eric experience the joys and tribulations of childhood growing up in Chicago in the aftermath of a fatal shooting of a 7-year old boy.
+In We Grown Now, two 9 year olds best friends Malik and Eric experience the joys and tribulations of childhood growing up in Chicago in the aftermath of a fatal shooting of a 7-year old boy.
 Malik is described as “a born leader, a precocious kid who thrives by living on the edge.
 With salesman-like persuasion – and humor – he convinces his best friend Eric to do as he does.
 Malik has more energy and daredevil bravado than most kids his age yet he is compassionate and fiercely loyal to the people he loves.”

 Meet Minhal Baig